Shaun Assael

 Shaun Assael (born February 4, 1962) is an American author and award-winning investigative journalist.
 He is the author of four books that deal with sports, crime and culture.

 Journalist

-After graduating from New York University with a degree in journalism and political science in 1983, Shaun Assael went to work as a crime and court reporter for newspapers in Florida.
+After graduating from New York University with a degree in journalism and political science in 1983, Shaun went to work as a crime and court reporter for newspapers in Florida.
 Next, he covered state prisons for the Journal News (a Gannett Westchester newspaper) and New York courts for the weekly Manhattan Lawyer (then part of American Lawyer Media).

 Freelancer

-As a freelancer, Shaun Assael was a regular contributor to The Village Voice, The New York Observer, and 7 Days magazine.
+As a freelancer, Shaun was a regular contributor to The Village Voice, The New York Observer, and 7 Days magazine.
 His work has appeared in publications such as The New York Times, Esquire, New York, Smart Money, Maxim, Men's Fitness, Rolling Stone, Board Member, and The Daily Beast.
 A July 2007 Glamour (magazine) feature about the 1979 gang rape and murder of Hope College student Janet Chandler won a third place national Headliner Award for Magazine Writing & Reporting.